-Young Players can benefit greatly from sports in terms of personal development and enjoyment.
-Our players are encouraged to realise that as a result of their participation in our Gaelic Games that they also have a responsibility to treat other players and officials with fairness and respect.
+Young players can benefit greatly from sports in terms of personal development and enjoyment.
+As part of their development our players must be encouraged to realise that due to their participation they also have a responsibility to treat others with fairness and respect.
 With rights there will always be responsibilities.

-Young Players, and those who work with them in our Associations are required to 'sign up' and abide by this Code of Behaviour and to any other policies or codes in your Club or National Governing Body.
+When a young person signs a membership form as a player with Castletownroche GAA Club they are agreeing to abide by this Code of Behaviour and to any other policies or codes in the Club and National Governing Body.